ThomFree/Pizzia/mods/README.md

 Here you will find multiple module implementations.
 All the examples are sorted by **difficulty**, and for a better understanding, you should  **start with the easiest one**.

-In every module example you will find a  _"README.md"_, at the root of the its folder which describes how it works, what it is used for and the pipeline in which the module is implemented.
+In every module example you will find a  _"README.md"_, at the root of its folder which describes how it works, what it is used for and the pipeline in which the module is implemented.
 Every module source is commented for a better understandability.

 Have fun !!